|Feasibility Cost Share

 Project Phases and Funding: Section 1135 projects start with the Feasibility Phase.
 Initially the feasibility phase is funded 100% Federally and up to a limit of $100,000.
 Feasibility phase costs above $100,000 are cost-shared 50% Federal and 50% non-Federal.
 After approval of the feasibility report, the project enters the Design and Implementation Phase.
 Costs of the Design and Implementation Phse are shared 75% Federal and 25% non-Federal with the non-Federal sponsor given credit for lands, easements, rights-of-way and relocations and some other costs.
 Operation, maintenance, repair, rehabilitation and replacement of the project in the future is at 100% non-Federal costs.

 Non-Federal Responsibilities: Formal assurance of local cooperation must be furnished by a local sponsoring agency.
 The local sponsor must be a public agency or a non-profit environmental organization.
-Private interests may also qualify if there is no requirement for future operation and maintenance of the project modification.
 The sponsoring agency must normally agree to:

 a.
 Provide without cost to the United States all necessary lands, easements, rights-of-way, access routes and relocation of utilities necessary for project construction and subsequent operation and maintenance of the project.
 Costs associated with these items may be creditable towards the non-Federal cash contribution for the project.